-Professor Greenhalgh's research interests centre on distributed systems support for multi-user interactive applications.
+Professor Greenhalgh's research interests centre on interactive and multi-user applications and the technical platforms and tools that support them.
 In common with the Mixed Reality Lab as a whole, his focus is on supporting everyday activities and situations (including home, work, leisure and entertainment) with networked, mobile and embedded devices and systems.
-His particular concern is with software infrastructure and the development of deployable systems.
-He is currently involved in research on managing personal data and crowd sourcing (within the Horizon Digital Economy Research Institute), interactive audio-based experiences, and appropriate ICT, with an emphasis on the two-thirds world.
+His particular concern is with software infrastructure, the development of deployable systems and empowering "ordinary" people to use and appropriate complicated technologies.
+He is currently involved in research on managing personal data and interactive music-based experiences.

 PhD students, present:

-and past: Tom Lodge, Adriano Galati, Joel Fischer (With Steve Benford), Jitti Niramitranon (with Professor Mike Sharples, School of Education/LSRI), Sirisha Gollapudi (with Charlie Hodgman, School of Biosciences), Fernando Martinez, Bartosz Wietrzyk (Dr Milena Radenkovic), Alastair Hampshire, Milena Radenkovic, Jim Purbrick, Ivan Vaghi
+and past: Annie Quandt (with Svenja Adolphs and Alex Lang), Michaela Hoare (with Steve Benford, and Nick Stevenson, Sociology & Social Policy), Tim Pearce (with Michael Brown, Horizon), Wenchao Jiang (with Tom Rodden and Joel Fischer), Jimmy Chim (with George Kuk and Jonathan Tan, Business School), Tom Lodge, Adriano Galati, Joel Fischer (With Steve Benford), Jitti Niramitranon (with Professor Mike Sharples, School of Education/LSRI), Sirisha Gollapudi (with Charlie Hodgman, School of Biosciences), Fernando Martinez, Bartosz Wietrzyk (Dr Milena Radenkovic), Alastair Hampshire, Milena Radenkovic, Jim Purbrick, Ivan Vaghi

 I obtained my PhD at Nottingham (in Large Scale Collaborative